Call/WhatsAppText +1 (302) 613-4617

 Frequently Asked Questions

-Do your tutors understand Berklee Online’s specific program requirements and Canvas LMS?
+Do your tutors understand Berklee Online’s Canvas LMS and program requirements?

 Yes.
-Our tutors are familiar with Berklee Online’s Canvas LMS module structure, the academic expectations of programs including Music History, Music Theory, Music Business, Music Production, Music Education, and Music Therapy, and the citation standards (Chicago 17th edition for musicology and humanities; APA 7th edition for music therapy, education, and business programs).
-When you place an order, share your Canvas assignment prompt, course code, required citation format, and grading rubric—the more program-specific context you provide, the more precisely your tutor can address what your instructor grades for.
+Our tutors are familiar with Berklee Online’s Canvas LMS module structure and the academic expectations of programs including Music History, Music Theory, Music Business, Music Production, Music Education, and Music Therapy.
+They understand which citation standard each program requires (Chicago 17th edition for musicology and humanities; APA 7th edition for music therapy, education, and business programs) and they verify the correct format from your Canvas syllabus before every submission.

 Berklee Online uses both, depending on the program.
-Music history, musicology, and humanities courses (MHIST series, MTHRY analysis papers) typically require Chicago 17th edition—either Notes-Bibliography (footnote) format or Author-Date format.
+Music history, musicology, and humanities courses (MHIST series, MTHRY analysis papers) typically require Chicago 17th edition — either Notes-Bibliography (footnote) format or Author-Date format.
 Music business, music therapy, and music education courses (MBIZ, MTHPY, MEDU, MME graduate programs) typically require APA 7th edition.
 Always confirm from your Canvas course syllabus.
-Our tutors apply the correct standard for your specific course and verify every citation element—footnote numbering, bibliography format, DOI links, score edition citations—against the authoritative style guide before delivery.
-Our citation and referencing guide covers both standards in detail.
+Our tutors apply the correct standard and verify every citation element — footnote numbering, bibliography format, DOI links, score edition citations — against the authoritative style guide before delivery.

 Do you support Berklee’s Music Business program assignments?

 Yes.
 Our business specialists with music industry expertise handle Berklee MBIZ, MLICEN, ARTMGMT, and ENT assignments including streaming market strategic analyses, music publishing royalty calculations, licensing deal case studies, artist management strategy papers, and music entrepreneurship business plans.
 All industry data (Luminate, RIAA, MusicWatch) is cited correctly in APA 7th edition.
-Strategic frameworks (Porter’s Five Forces, SWOT, PESTLE, balanced scorecard) are applied to music industry contexts specifically—not generic business scenarios.
-Our business writing service covers the full Berklee Music Business program sequence.
+Strategic frameworks (Porter’s Five Forces, SWOT, PESTLE) are applied to music industry contexts specifically — not generic business scenarios.

 Can you help with Berklee’s Music Therapy (MTHPY) and Music Education (MEDU, MME) programs?

 Yes.
-Our music therapy and music education specialists support MTHPY coursework (clinical case studies, evidence-based practice literature reviews, SOAP notes, therapeutic intervention rationale papers in APA 7 format citing music therapy journals), MEDU undergraduate coursework (pedagogy papers, curriculum design, pedagogical philosophy application to Orff, Kodály, and Suzuki approaches), and MME graduate program assignments including research design, literature synthesis, and the MME capstone project.
+Our music therapy and music education specialists support MTHPY coursework (clinical case studies, evidence-based practice literature reviews, SOAP notes, therapeutic intervention rationale papers in APA 7 citing music therapy journals), MEDU undergraduate coursework (pedagogy papers, curriculum design, Orff, Kodály, and Suzuki application), and MME graduate program assignments including research design, literature synthesis, and the MME capstone project.
 Graduate-level support is provided by tutors who hold relevant PhDs and apply graduate-appropriate scholarly standards throughout.

 How does the GET20 discount work?

 New clients receive 20% off their first order using discount code GET20 at checkout.
-This applies to all service types—music theory essay consultation, music history paper writing, music business case study support, Canvas discussion post writing, capstone consultation, and editing and proofreading services.
+This applies to all service types — music theory essay consultation, music history paper writing, music business case study support, Canvas discussion post writing, capstone consultation, and editing and proofreading services.
 There is no minimum order value.
-Enter the code in the discount field on the order form.
 After your first order, returning clients access our loyalty discount structure.

 How quickly can I get support for an urgent Canvas deadline?

 We offer 12-hour, 24-hour, 48-hour, and longer turnarounds.
-For a 400-word Canvas discussion post or short response essay due in 12 hours, standard processing applies.
-For a 2,000-word music history essay with Chicago footnotes, a 48-hour turnaround allows your tutor to produce the analytical depth Berklee instructors expect.
+For a 400-word Canvas discussion post due in 12 hours, standard processing applies.
+For a 2,000-word music history essay with Chicago footnotes, a 48-hour turnaround allows the analytical depth Berklee instructors expect.
 For an MME capstone chapter, we recommend 5–7 days minimum.
-Contact us via our support page to confirm availability for your specific deadline before placing your order.
-We confirm feasibility before accepting any order—we do not commit to timelines we cannot meet.
-See our full tight deadline policy.
+Contact us via our support page to confirm availability before placing your order.
+We confirm feasibility before accepting any order — we do not commit to timelines we cannot meet.

 Write About It.